 7. Sydney, Australia

-At first glance, it’s easy to see why Australia’s largest city draws 3 percent of U.S. study abroad students: the glorious beaches.
-But if you look closer, you’ll discover that it has a fascinating history, a burgeoning dining and nightlife scene, and a plethora of outdoor activities to explore in your downtime, from touring the rugged coastline to exploring the wild Blue Mountains.
+At first glance, it’s easy to see why Australia’s largest city is a draw for U.S. students: the glorious beaches.
+But if you look closer, you’ll discover that it has a fascinating history, a burgeoning dining and nightlife scene and a plethora of outdoor activities to explore in your downtime, from touring the rugged coastline to exploring the wild Blue Mountains.

 With more than 100 islands and miles of connecting canals, Venice is one of Italy’s most beautiful regions.
 Students here can explore the glass-making region of Murano to the city’s Grand Canal to the centrally located Piazza San Marco.
 Visit the Rialto market, where the locals gather to stock up on fresh fruits, vegetables and fish, to get a feel for daily life in the city.